Generic Global Rigidity in Complex and Pseudo-Euclidean Spaces: Algebraic Geometry Background

 We call $S$ \emph{irreducible} if its real Zariski closure is irreducible.
 An irreducible semi-algebraic set $S$ has the same real dimension as its real Zariski closure.

 A point on $S$ is smooth if it has a neighborhood in $S$ smoothly isomorphic to $\RR^{\dim(S)}$.

 \end{definition}

 \begin{lemma} The image of an irreducible real algebraic or semi-algebraic set under a polynomial map is an irreducible semi-algebraic set.
-The image of an irreducible complex algebraic set under a polynomial map is an irreducible complex algebraic set, possibly with a finite number of subvarieties cut out from it. \end{lemma}
+The image of an irreducible complex algebraic set under a polynomial map is an irreducible constructible set. \end{lemma}

 We next define genericity in larger generality and give some basic properties.